PlayStation: PlayStation Move

 PlayStation Move is a motion-sensing game controller platform for the PlayStation 3 video game console by Sony Computer Entertainment (SCE).
 Based on the handheld motion controller wand, PlayStation Move uses the PlayStation Eye webcam to track the wand's position and the inertial sensors in the wand to detect its motion.
 First revealed on June 2, 2009, PlayStation Move was launched in Q3/Q4 2010.
 Hardware available at launch included the main PlayStation Move motion controller and an optional PlayStation Move sub-controller.

 Although PlayStation Move is implemented on the existing PlayStation 3 console, Sony states that it is treating Move's debut as its own major "platform launch", planning an aggressive marketing campaign to support it.
 In addition to selling the controllers individually, Sony also plans to provide several different bundle options for PlayStation Move hardware; including a starter kit with a PS Eye, a Move motion controller, and a demo/sampler disc, priced under US$100; a full console pack with a PS3 console, DualShock 3 gamepad, PS Eye, and Move motion controller; and bundles of a Move motion controller with select games.

 Other hardware

 PocketStation

 The PocketStation was a Memory Card peripheral by Sony Computer Entertainment for the original PlayStation.
 Categorized by Sony as a combination of a Memory Card and a miniature personal digital assistant.
 Released exclusively in Japan on January 23, 1999, it featured a monochrome LCD, a speaker, a real-time clock and infrared communication capability.
 It could also be used as a standard PlayStation memory card by connecting it to a PlayStation memory card slot.
 It was extremely popular in Japan and Sony originally had plans to release it in the United States but the plan was ultimately scrapped due to various manufacturing and supply-and-demand problems.

 LCD Screen for PSone

-The optional 5-inch LCD screen (SCPH-131) that was released alongside or packed in with PSone console.
+Released in 2000, an optional 5-inch LCD screen (SCPH-131) was released for the PSone (a redesigned version of the original PlayStation), featuring built-in speakers and a headphone jack, as well as featuring an AV input jack.
+It was later included as a pack-in bundle with the PSone called the "Combo Pack" in 2002.